 Megan joined Levin & Perconti in August 2016, and is a graduate of The John Marshall Law School (JMLS).
-As an associate attorney at Levin & Perconti, Megan works in nursing home abuse and neglect, community integrated living arrangement (CILA) abuse and neglect, medical malpractice, birth injury, and personal injury cases including slip and falls and auto accidents.
+As an associate attorney at Levin & Perconti, Megan works in medical malpractice, birth injury, nursing home abuse and neglect, community integrated living arrangement (CILA) abuse and neglect, and personal injury cases including slip and falls and auto accidents.
 Megan has a 100% success rate at obtaining a jury verdict or settlement in favor of her clients.
-Megan has recovered over $9 million in settlements on behalf of her clients, including the following cases:
+Since 2017, Megan has recovered over $28 million on behalf of her clients, including the following cases:

-- $3.6 million in a medical malpractice and wrongful death case;
+- $3.6 million in a medical malpractice and wrongful death case regarding anesthesia error;

 - $975,000 in a nursing home fall case resulting in a neck fracture;